 Rose Isada Cabrera, Owner

 Rose is a "balikbayan" (returning Filipino resident) from the USA, a lawyer by profession who graduated from the University of California Los Angeles School of Law, after obtaining a bachelors degree in Computer Information Systems (magna cum laude), minors in Public Administration and Speech Communication from California Polytechnic State University.
 She practiced commercial law in Los Angeles, California for 10 years.
 She served as Executive Director for ANCOP Gawad Kalinga Foundation USA from 2002-2008, spearheading and growing the Gawad Kalinga network in the United States.
-Today, she is the Enterprises Director of GKonomics, a social impact investor that builds social businesses for marginalized communities.
+Today, she is the Executive Director of GKonomics, a platform for social enterprise development.
 As a social entrepreneur herself with Mabuhay Restop, her inspiring story of sacrifice and joyful service is reflected in the mission of Mabuhay Restop.

 Marilyn Salvacion, Manager

 Most of the staff of Mabuhay Restop are from GK communities and so are members of the Mabuhay Performing Arts Group.
 They have been given valuable training and workshops by the Bayanihan Folkloric Dance Company, Ballet Philippines, Nestor U. Torre, Ryan Cayabyab and the Ryan Cayabyab Singers, Professor Rico Toledo, and a couple of members are even scholars majoring in Theater Arts at prestigious MINT College, with professional artists as their mentors.
-Other staff members are scholars at Manila Instutute for Culinary Arts and Residential Services (MICARS) and MINT College.
 Part of Mabuhay Restop's plan is to continue to train and open up opportunities to the marginalized so they may lift their families out of poverty and be instruments of positive change in their communities.

 Mabuhay Restop is also a product of "bayanihan" with some of the best Filipino artists and professionals lending their expertise to help us get started, and we are very grateful for their help.
 Truly "the best for the least".